Azure/azure-functions-openapi-extension/docs/openapi-core.md

 * `ContentType`: defines the content type of the request body payload. eg) `application/json` or `text/xml`
 * `BodyType`: defines the type of the request payload.
-* `Summary`: is the summary of the request payload.
 * `Description`: is the description of the request payload.
 * `Required`: indicates whether the request payload is mandatory or not.